-- 1. Any insurance or reinsurance intermediary who intends to carry on business within the territory of another Member State for the first time under the freedom to provide services shall communicate the following information to the competent authority of his home Member State: - (a) the name, address and any registration number of the intermediary; - (b) the Member State or Member States in which the intermediary intends to operate; - (c) the category of intermediary and, if applicable, the name of any insurance or reinsurance undertaking represented; - (d) the relevant classes of insurance, if applicable; $\underline{\cdot}$ - demonstration of professional knowledge, competence requirements and a proof of the duration of his professional experience as laid down in Article 8a. - 2.
-The competent authority of the home Member State shall, within one month of receiving the information referred to in paragraph 1, forward it to the competent authority of the host Member State, which shall acknowledge the receipt without delay.
-The home Member State shall inform the insurance or reinsurance intermediary in writing that the information has been received by the host Member State and that the insurance or reinsurance undertaking can commence its business in the host Member State.
+- 1. Any insurance or reinsurance or ancillary insurance intermediary who intends to carry onpursue business within the territory of in another Member State for the first time under the freedom to provide services shall communicate first notify the following information to the competent authority of his home Member State: - (a) the name, address and any registration number of the intermediary; - (b) the Member State or Member States in which the intermediary intends to operate; - the category of intermediary and, ifwhere applicable, the name of any insurance (c) or reinsurance undertaking represented;

+- (d) the relevant classes of insurance, if applicable. - (e) [deleted] - 2.
+The competent authority of the home Member State shall, within one month of receiving the information notification referred to in paragraph 1, forward communicate it to the competent authority of the host Member State, which shall acknowledge the receipt without delay.
+The competent authority of the home Member State shall inform the insurance or reinsurance or ancillary insurance intermediary in writing that the information has been received by the host Member State and that the insurance or reinsurance undertaking can commence its business in competent authority of the host Member State.

 When receiving the information referred to in paragraph 1, the host Member State shall accept previous experience in insurance or reinsurance mediation activity, as demonstrated by proof of registration or notification in the home Member State, as evidence of the required knowledge and ability.
+Before the insurance, reinsurance or ancillary insurance intermediary starts distribution activities in the host Member State, the competent authority of the host Member State shall, within one month of receiving the information referred to in paragraph 1, inform the competent authority of the home Member State of the conditions under which, in the interest of the general good, that business must be carried on in the host Member State.

-- 3. The proof of the previous registration or notification shall be established by evidence of registration issued or notification received by the competent authority or body of the home Member State of the applicant, which the latter shall submit in support of his application presented to the host Member State. - 4.
-In the event of a change in any of the particulars communicated in accordance with paragraph 1, the insurance or reinsurance intermediary shall give written notice of that change to the competent authority of the home Member State at least one month before implementing the change.
-The competent authority of the host Member State shall also be informed of that change by the competent authority of the home Member State as soon as is practicable and no later than one month from the date of receipt of the information by the competent authority of the home Member State.
+3. The proof of the previous registration or notification shall be established by evidence of registration issued or notification received by the competent authority or body of the home Member State of the applicant, which the latter shall submit in support of his application presented to the host Member State.

+- The competent authority of the home Member State shall without any delay forward the information received from the competent authority of the host Member State referred to in second subparagraph of paragraph 2 to the insurance, reinsurance or ancillary insurance intermediary.
+As soon as the insurance, reinsurance or ancillary insurance intermediary receives that information, or, if no information is received, on expiry of the period provided for in the second subparagraph of paragraph 2, the insurance, reinsurance or ancillary insurance intermediary may start distribution activities in the host Member State. - 4.
+In the event of the termination of the insurance distribution activities carried out in the host Member State or of a change in any of the particulars communicated in accordance with paragraph 1, the insurance-or, reinsurance or ancillary insurance intermediary shall give written noticenotify of that change to the competent authority of the home Member State at least one month before implementing the change.
+The competent authority of the host Member State shall also be informed of that change by the competent authority of the home Member State as soon as is practicable and no later than one month from the date of receipt of the information by the competent authority of the home Member State